Say this with me: “I got issues. You got issues. All God’s children got issues!”

 The woman could have gotten close to Jesus, but that would not have mattered unless she reached out and touched Him.

 When she touched Him, the power and healing virtue within Him flowed to her.
-She received from Him.
+The bleeding stops, the issue of blood stanched (see Luke 8:47).

 In order to touch Jesus and receive His power and virtue to help you overcome the challenges of your life, you cannot have a long-distance or superficial relationship with Him.